-- 1. ANALYSIS-REACTION PAPERS Select reading assignments from text sources relative to each area.
-Each reading will focus on a specific, practical subtopic typically encountered within the athletic coaching world relative to issues of character building through sport.
-Each subtopic will be developed with an emphasis on real world analyses and application of current sport psychology/coaching literature. - a.
+ANALYSIS-REACTION PAPERS - Select reading assignments from text sources relative to each area.
+Each reading will focus on a specific, practical subtopic typically encountered within the athletics coaching world relative to a broad range of issues and expectations which arise from the coaching profession.
+Each subtopic will be developed with an emphasis on real world analyses and application of current sport psychology/coaching literature.

+- a.
 3 required readings from the list provided.
 Each selected reading will be responded to via a 2 page "Analysis-Reaction" paper.
 Each A-R paper will include a summary and application-based reaction to a topic related to coaching. - b.
 7 selected readings from the list provided.
 Each selected reading will be responded to via a 2 page "Analysis-Reaction" paper.
 Each A-R paper will include a summary and application-based reaction to a topic related to coaching.